 In addition to the skills gap, cybersecurity also has a gender gap, with women making up only 20% of the workforce.
 While this stat is steadily trending upwards and more women are entering the field, it’s still not enough.
 Cybersecurity needs talent from all backgrounds.
 It is more important than ever that we suggest cybersecurity as a career path to women, and to all.

 We need to offer more in cybersecurity education, and not just as a one-off course or certification.
 As the world increasingly needs to ramp up defensive measures against cyber threats, universities need to do more to prepare students for the state of cybersecurity.
 To be prepared for the real world, cybersecurity learners need to graduate with strong skills and the right knowledge.
 That means that to get a leg up on cybercrime, higher education needs to make cyber learning an immersive and interactive experience.

 When young curious minds are weighing up career options, cybersecurity should be presented as an option.
 Cyber roles are among the highest paying and most future-proof.
 Shark Tank’s Robert Herjavec has said, “If you know cybersecurity, you have a guaranteed job.
 For life.”

 In the Classroom, and Out

 As more schools roll out cyber programs, it’s important to note that this will not be a silver bullet.
 With the education system having to fight a lack of resources and being notoriously slow paced, the industry needs to get creative.

-Cybint’s platform makes it easier than ever for schools to implement cybersecurity programs that can turn learners into formidable opponents of cyber criminals.
+Our Bootcamp makes it easier than ever for schools to implement cybersecurity programs that can turn learners into formidable opponents of cyber criminals.
 At Cybint, our accelerated approach to cyber learning turns users from zero-to-hero in record time.
-To learn more about how Cybint prepares learners for real-world environments with the most advanced platform in the industry, get in touch with one of our education experts today.
+To learn more about how Cybint prepares learners for real-world environments with the most advanced platform in the industry, schedule a demo.